MicrosoftDocs/machine-learning-server-docs/microsoft-r/includes/r-client/r-client-install.md

    1. Download the Microsoft R Open ( *.cab) needed to install R Client from the following link: https://go.microsoft.com/fwlink/?LinkId=834568&clcid=1033

-   1. Download the prerequisites, including the .NET Framework and other components previously lists.
+   1. Download the prerequisites, including the .NET Framework and other components previously listed.

    1. Copy the .cab file, component executables, and R Client installer to a network share or portable drive.